Vivek-9866/Learning/Cyber /CTF/bandit.md

 -  man - an interface to the system reference manuals
 -  ls
 - cat data.txt | grep millionth
+- (((grep millionth
+- "grep" searches for text patterns inside input.
+- millionth is the word we’re searching for.
+-  The "|" symbol is called a pipe.
+-  It sends the output of the first command as input to the second command.)))

 - ssh bandit8@localhost
 - - connect -
 ```